 This is Coach Slater’s sixth year as Director of the Gonzaga Eagles’ Program.

-Andrew Panzarella, V1 Assistant Coach
+Andrew Panzarella, Program Development Coach

 Coach Panzarella played three seasons at Gonzaga (’08) before leaving to play junior hockey in the USHL.
 While at Gonzaga he was a member of a team which won three consecutive championships, including the program’s first title.
 In April 2019, Andrew and his teammates from 2004-05 Varsity Hockey Team were inducted into the Gonzaga College High School Hall of Fame.
 After Gonzaga, he played four seasons in the USHL with stints in Des Moines, Tri City, and Waterloo.
 Panzarella then went on to play four years of D1 hockey at the University of North Dakota.
 During his time at UND, the team won two regular season championships, and appeared in four consecutive NCAA Tournaments, including two consecutive trips to the Frozen Four.
 After college, he had a two year professional career, with games in the American Hockey League (AHL) and the East Coast Hockey League (ECHL).
 This is Andrew’s fifth season coaching with the Gonzaga Hockey Program.